alexwine36/Portfolio/apps/portfolio/content/projects/portfolio/index.md

 Thanks to Gatsby sourcing content is a breeze.
 I chose to use MDX so that I can augment markdown with React components for projects such as [360 Panos](/projects/360-panos).
 This also allowed me to add images and graphs alongside text content.

-For skills I used a simple YAML file to read in skills with categories, ratings, and estimated start date.
+For skills a basic YAML file added allowed reading in skills with categories, ratings, and estimated start date.

 ```mermaid